 4. Add Watercolor

 Now, get out your favorite watercolor palette and moisten a deep green color and an earthy brown.
-(I chose to use Viridian Hue and Raw Umber from my Winsor & Newton Cotman set.)
-Once the paint has absorbed some of the water, dip a size 1 paintbrush in clean water.
-Then, dip the paintbrush in the green tone and use the green to outline one of the remaining leaves in your pencil draft.
+(I chose to use Viridian Hue and Raw Umber from the Winsor & Newton Cotman set.)
+Once the paint has absorbed some of the water, dip a size 1 (-ish) paintbrush in clean water.
+Then, dip the paintbrush in the green tone and use the green to outline one of the as yet untouched leaves in your pencil draft.

 While the paint is still wet, clean off your brush and load it up with just water.
 Then, use the water to tease the green value into the rest of the leaf.

 The paint on the page should still be wet at this point.
 Load up your brush with the brown value and touch the brush to the leaf at 2-3 different spots.
-Brown paint should blossom out.
+The brown paint will blossom out, given that the green base layer is still wet.
 Then, quickly swish off your brush in water and reload it with green.
 Touch the green to a couple of spots in the leaf as well.
 Doing this will give the leaf more contrast.

 Repeat the same process for all the remaining leaves in the pencil draft.
 If any of the leaves are “hidden” behind an inked leaf, be sure to draw the entire watercolor leaf as if we can see through those inked leaves.